donghyunSon8190/5gc/src/lte/doc/source/lte-testing.rst

 without the LTE radio protocol stack, which is replaced by simple CSMA devices).
-This checks that the interoperation between multiple NgcEnbApplication instances in multiple eNBs and the NgcSgwPgwApplication instance in the SGW/PGW node works correctly in a variety of scenarios, with varying numbers of end users (nodes with a CSMA device installed), eNBs, and different traffic patterns (packet sizes and number of total packets).
+This checks that the interoperation between multiple NgcEnbApplication instances in multiple eNBs and the NgcSmfUpfApplication instance in the SMF/UPF node works correctly in a variety of scenarios, with varying numbers of end users (nodes with a CSMA device installed), eNBs, and different traffic patterns (packet sizes and number of total packets).